uclahs-cds/docker-PLINK/README.md

   not feature-compatible with PLINK 1.9 and includes an application named `plink2`.

-In broad strokes, PLINK 1.9 is a replacement for PLINK 1.07.
-PLINK 2.0 is a new application.
+In broad strokes, PLINK 2.0 is used for most new development, but PLINK 1.9 is required for specific use cases.
+PLINK 1.07 is deprecated and unused.

 However, the community generally differentiates between "PLINK 1" (1.07) and "PLINK 2" / "second-generation PLINK" (1.9 and 2.0) based on the project